-As stated earlier, the goal of LFS is to build a complete and usable foundation-level system.
-This includes all packages needed to replicate itself while providing a relatively minimal base from which to customize a more complete system based on the choices of the user.
+The goal of LFS is to build a complete and usable foundation-level system-including all the packages needed to replicate itself-and providing a relatively minimal base from which to customize a more complete system based on the user's choices.
 This does not mean that LFS is the smallest system possible.
-Several important packages are included that are not strictly required.
-The lists below document the rationale for each package in the book.
+Several important packages are included that are not, strictly speaking, required.
+The list below documents the reasons each package in the book has been included.